Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Maroochy Hinterland's median income among taxpayers was $45,627 in financial year 2022.
-The average income stood at $57,712 during the same period.
-This compares to figures for Rest of Qld which were $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $52,010 (median) and $65,786 (average) as of September 2025.
-According to data from the 2021 Census, household incomes in Maroochy Hinterland fall between the 20th and 23rd percentiles nationally.
-The predominant income cohort spans 27.4% of locals, with incomes ranging from $1,500 to $2,999.
+The median income among taxpayers in Maroochy Hinterland SA2 was $45,627 and the average income stood at $57,712 in financial year 2022.
+These figures compare to Rest of Qld's median income of $50,780 and average income of $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $52,010 (median) and $65,786 (average).
+According to the 2021 Census, household, family and personal incomes in Maroochy Hinterland all fall between the 19th and 23rd percentiles nationally.
+The predominant income cohort spans 27.4% of locals (2,011 people) with incomes ranging from $1,500 to $2,999, reflecting patterns seen in the surrounding region where 31.7% similarly occupy this range.
 After housing costs, 85.5% of income remains, ranking at the 25th percentile nationally.
-Maroochy Hinterland's SEIFA income ranking places it in the fifth decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income